Additional reading at www.astronomynotes.com

 The geocentric model of the Solar System remained dominant for centuries.
 However, because even in its most complex form it still produced errors in its predictions of the positions of the planets in the sky, some astronomers continued to search for a better model.

 The astronomer given the credit for presenting the first version of our modern view of the Solar System is Nicolaus Copernicus, who was an advocate for the heliocentric, or Sun-centered model of the solar system.
 Copernicus proposed that the Sun was the center of the Solar System, with all of the planets known at that time orbiting the Sun, not the Earth.
 Although this solved many longstanding problems in the Ptolemaic model, Copernicus still believed that the orbits of planets must be circular, and so his model was not much more successful than Ptolemy’s in predicting the position of the planets.
 His model was very successful, however, in solving the problem of retrograde motion in a very elegant manner.
-This is illustrated in the animation below.
-Click on the "start" button to see the retrograde motion.
+This is illustrated in the video Retrograde Motion (6 minutes, 25 seconds).

 Test this with Starry Night!